brettminnie/vagrant-docker-clusters/README.md

   - `$ BOOTSTRAP_TARGET=MYSQL <MYSQL_ROOT_PASSWORD=xxx> <MYSQL_REPLICATION_GROUP_NAME=yyy> vagrant up`: This will bootstrap the vagrant image with a cluster of 3
     mysql nodes set up in master/slave replication
   - Mysql data is persisted on the vagrant host under /data/rabbitmq-< nodenumber >
+  - PHPMyAdmin is installed and availble via http://localhost:8080

+- ##### Redis
+  - `$ BOOTSTRAP_TARGET=REDIS <REDIS_PASSWORD=xxx> vagrant up`: This will bootstrap the vagrant image with a cluster of 3 redis nodes and a temporary container that creates the cluster
+  - Redis data is persisted in docker volumes and not directly on disk.
+These are located in `/data/docker/volumes`

+When creating an environment, only the ports required for that cluster are exposed, so if you want to create a new cluster it is best to run a `vagrant destroy` followed by a vagrant up with the services you require.